-Are you looking to hike the 7 Rila Lakes in Bulgaria?
-From how to get there to where’s the best place to sleep, this is everything you need to know about the Rila Lakes!
+Are you doing the Seven Rila Lakes hike?
+From how to get there to where to sleep, this post it all about hiking the 7 Rila Lakes in Bulgaria!

-From where I was standing I had the beauty of the Rila Lakes before me, their sapphire blue shining brightly in a bed of green.
+From where I stood I had the beauty of the Rila Lakes before me, their sapphire blue shining brightly in a bed of green.

 After walking for about six hours in Bulgaria’s picturesque countryside, it was amazing finally seeing the seven lakes for myself – all the hard work and effort was 100% worth it.
-After all, this was why I wanted to do the 7 Rila Lakes hike, for views like this.
+After all, this was why I wanted to do the Seven Rila Lakes hike, for gorgeous views like this.

 Was the hiking difficult?
-Yes, it was, but the hardest bit was knowing where to go.
-Don’t worry though, I’ll help you with the logistics and I’ll say this – it’s up there with one of the best hikes I’ve ever done!
+Yes, it was, but the hardest bit planning the trip beforehand.
+Don’t worry though, I’ll help you with the logistics and I’ll say this – it’s up there with one of the best hikes I’ve ever done.
+Hiking in Bulgaria doesn’t get much better than this.

 A chance meeting leads to something special

-Rewind about 18 hours and I was chatting to a girl, American Kate, over breakfast in Sofia.
+Rewind about 18 hours and I was chatting to a girl Kate over breakfast in a hostel in Sofia.
 We had your usual breakfast conversation over Nutella on European bread before we were some onto familiar territory – where have you been and where are you going next.

-Kate’s eyes lit up as she quickly told me all about her plans to go hiking to the 7 Rila Lakes, stay overnight in a hut in the middle of nowhere, and continue onto Rila Monastery, which admittedly was something I was thinking about seeing myself.
+Kate’s eyes lit up as she quickly told me all about her plans to do the 7 Rila Lakes hike, stay overnight in a hut in the middle of nowhere, and then continue onto Rila Monastery.
+I’d already heard of Rila Monastery but the 7 Lakes was completely new to me.
+And it sounded exactly like the type of place I’d love.

 Once she had finished, Kate looked at me and said: “You should come too.
 It’ll be a lot of fun.”
 Almost nonchalantly, I replied I might just do that.

-How to get to the 7 Rila Lakes from Sofia
+How to get to the Seven Rila Lakes from Sofia

-There are a number of ways to get to the 7 Rila Lakes from Sofia.
+There are a number of ways of getting to the Seven Rila Lakes from Sofia.

-However, I caught public transport which is a little trickier.
+I caught public transport which is a little trickier.
+Here’s the route I followed:

 - The most direct way is catching a bus from Sofia to Sapareva Banya.
 There is a direct bus that departs every day at 14:00 from “Ovcha kupel” which is the West bus station.

 - The route that gets you in a lot earlier is from the Central bus station in Sofia.
-Every 60 minutes there is a bus departing to Dupnitsa (tickets cost (2 lev, approximately €1).
+Every 60 minutes there is a bus departing to Dupnitsa (tickets cost 2 lev, approximately €1).
 Then, from Dupnitsa you can take a direct public bus to Sapareva Banya every 30 minutes.
-This is the route I did.
+I’d really recommend this route as you can leave early in the morning and get going.

 Once I got to Sapareva Banya, I caught a taxi with other hikers to Pionerska (4 lev, approximately €2 per person), which was at the bottom of the mountains.
-To get to the top of one of the peaks we took the ski lift (10 lev, approximately €5 for a one-way ticket).
+To get to the top of one of the peaks we took the lift to the Seven Rila Lakes (10 lev, approximately €5 for a one-way ticket).

-The 7 Rila Lakes is one of the most popular treks in all of Bulgaria, and with good reason.
+The Seven Rila Lakes is one of the most popular hikes in all of Bulgaria, and with good reason.

 As you can probably guess, they are 7 lakes all in close proximity of each other high up in the mountains.
 In winter, they are frozen over and covered in snow.
 In summer, once melted, they are a clear emerald green and sapphire blue, and each one is incredibly beautiful.